By Danielle, Contributing Writer

 #6 Read Christ-centered Christmas books

 Our family has a few books that come out only with the Christmas decorations.
 This keeps the books special for this time of year.
-There are some amazing Christ-centered Christmas resources out there, like the ones in this post.
+There are some amazing Christ-centered Christmas resources out there.

 #7 Buy or make a nativity set